opentelekomcloud-docs/mapreduce-service/umn/source/fusioninsight_manager_operation_guide_applicable_to_3.x/alarm_reference_applicable_to_mrs_3.x/alm-12006_node_fault.rst

 Possible Causes
 ---------------

-The network is disconnected, the hardware is faulty, or the operating system runs slowly.
+-  The network is disconnected, the hardware is faulty, or the operating system runs slowly.
+-  The memory of the NodeAgent process is insufficient.

 Procedure
 ---------